-4B-106.
-Letters of administration (no will).
-STATE OF NEW MEXICO IN THE PROBATE COURT COUNTY No. IN THE MATTER OF THE ESTATE OF , DECEASED.
-LETTERS OF ADMINISTRATION (NO WILL)1 TO WHOM IT MAY CONCERN: Notice is now given that (name of personal representative), has been appointed to serve as the personal representative of the estate of , and has qualified as the decedent's personal representative by filing with the court a statement of acceptance of the duties of that office.
-The personal representative has all of the powers and authorities provided by law and specifically, by Section 45-3-715 NMSA 1978.
-Issued this , , Clerk of the Probate Court By: Deputy Clerk
+STATE OF NEW MEXICO

+INTHE PROBATE COURT COUNTY NO

+COONTT

+IN THE MATTER OF THE ESTATE OF

+DECEASED.

+LETTERS TESTAMENTARY '

+(WILL)

+TOWHOM IT MAY CONCERN;

+Notice is now given that Representative), has been appointed to serve as the personal repre (name of personal esentative of the estate of

+And has qualified as the dec filing with the court a statement of acceptance of the duties of that cedent's personal representative by

+miling with the court a statement of acceptance of the duties of that onice.

+The personal representative has all of the powers and authorities provided by law and

+specifically' by Section 45-3-715 NMSA 1978

+Issued thisday of,,

+(seal)

+(Seal) CLERK of the probate Court

+By: DEPUTY CLERK

+1See Section 45-3-103 NMSA 1978 and Section 45-3-601 NMSA 1978 for issuance of letters.